Organizational Culture, Defined: Types, Examples and How to Improve Yours

 Accountability Culture

-Accountability culture means that everyone within the organization, including the CEO and senior leadership, are responsible and held accountable for their own actions and performance.
-This can look like employees taking ownership of their mistakes and openly questioning how they can learn from them as well as recognizing colleagues when they have excelled in their role.
+Accountability culture means that everyone within the organization, including the CEO and senior leadership, are held responsible for their own actions and performance.
+This can look like employees taking ownership of their mistakes and openly questioning how they can learn from them, as well as recognizing colleagues when they have excelled in their role.

 Learning Culture